reactioncommerce/reaction-docs/developer/core/product-detail.md

 }
 ```

-**An Example of the simple layout being registered as a template.**
+### An example of the simple layout being registered as a template

 `imports/plugins/included/produce-detail-simple/server/index.js`